7 Tips for Writing Better Email Newsletters

 Text only emails face less of a risk of going straight to spam, and they also demonstrate to your audience that you prioritize providing them with actually useful content instead of a pretty template you picked out.
 Unless your target audience is heavily art and design focused, opt for stripping your template design down a bit.

 You’re not always going to get it right on the first go, so don’t get discouraged!
-There is always room for improvement, so always take up the opportunity to A/B test your newsletter.
-Try out different layouts, sender names, subject lines, calls-to-action, and so on.
+There is always room for improvement, so always take up the opportunity test out different subject lines, send schedules, content, design, sender name and so on.

 You’ve heard this a million times by now, right?
 Well, this is an obvious one that is too often neglected.
 Everything you do in digital marketing and email marketing should have an end goal in mind.